Gwilym Prys Davies, Baron Prys-Davies

-Gwilym Prys Davies, Baron Prys-Davies (8 December 1923 – 28 March 2017) was a Welsh Labour politician.
-He was a pioneer of the use of the Welsh language for official purposes, and in 1982 became the first member of the House of Lords to take the oath of allegiance in Welsh.
+Gwilym Prys Prys-Davies, Baron Prys-Davies (born Gwilym Prys Davies; 8 December 1923 – 28 March 2017) was a Welsh solicitor and Labour activist.
+He was a pioneer of the use of the Welsh language in the courts, and in 1982 he was appointed to the House of Lords as a life peer and became the first member to take the oath of allegiance in Welsh.